Hits Radio Liverpool: News

-National bulletins from Sky News Radio are carried overnight with bespoke networked bulletins on weekend afternoons, usually originating from Bauer's Manchester newsroom.
+National bulletins from Sky News Radio are carried overnight with bespoke networked bulletins on weekend afternoons, usually originating from the Hits Radio Leeds newsroom.

-Radio City formerly aired sports programming, focusing largely on Liverpool FC and Everton FC.
-Until the end of the 2014-15 season, the station aired live match commentaries of both clubs.
+As Radio City, the station formerly aired sports programming, focusing largely on Liverpool FC and Everton FC.
+Until the end of the 2014–15 season, the station aired live match commentaries of both clubs.

-The station aired a twice-weekly Legends phone-in on Monday and Thursday evenings during the football season, hosted by John Aldridge and Graeme Sharp.
-However due to the partial cancellation of the 2019-20 Premier League, the show did not air in 2020.
-It was eventually cancelled in September 2020.
+Until 2020, the station aired a twice-weekly Legends phone-in on Monday and Thursday evenings during the football season, hosted by John Aldridge and Graeme Sharp.
+However due to the suspension of the 2019–20 Premier League, the show did not air in 2020.